 - 1. In principle, the contribution to each cross section from File 3 should be Doppler-broadened, but in practice, many codes ignore it.
 It is therefore recommended that the evaluator keep file 3 contributions in the RRR and URR small enough and/or smooth enough so that omission of Doppler-broadening does not "significantly" alter combined File 2 plus File 3 results up to 3000 K. Unfortunately, the diversity of applications of the data in ENDF files makes the word "significantly" impossible to define. - 2.
 A possible source of structured File 3 data is the representation of multilevel or MLBW cross sections in the SLBW format, the difference being put into File 3.
 This difference is a series of residual interference blips and dips, which may affect the between-resonance valleys and possibly the transmission in thick regions or absorption rates in lumped poisons, shields, blankets, etc. Users of the SLBW formalism should consider estimating these effects for significant regions.
 A possible remedy is available in the Multilevel Adler-Gauss form of MLBW.
 (See Section 2.4.12).
 If the resonance-resonance interference term in MLBW is expanded in partial fractions, it becomes a single sum of symmetric and asymmetric SLBW-type terms.
 Two coefficients occur which require a single sum over all resonances for each resonance, but these sums are weakly energy-dependent and lend themselves to approximations that could greatly facilitate the use of ψ and χ functions with MLBW. - 3.
-An "in-principle" correct method for constructing resonance cross sections is: - (a) Use a Solbrig kernel [Reference 4] to broaden File 2 to the temperature of File 3, since the latter may be based on room-temperature or other nonzero 0K data.
+An "in-principle" correct method for constructing resonance cross sections is:

-$^{^7{\}rm This}$ subroutine was provided by H. Henryson, II (ANL).
+7This subroutine was provided by H. Henryson, II (ANL).

-- (b) Add File 2 and File 3. - (c) Sollbrig-broaden the result to operating temperature.
+- (a) Use a Solbrig kernel [Reference 4] to broaden File 2 to the temperature of File 3, since the latter may be based on room-temperature or other nonzero 0K data. - (b) Add File 2 and File 3. - (c) Sollbrig-broaden the result to operating temperature.